 The Skinners’ Company, as Governors of Tonbridge School and prompted by the Endowed Schools Commissioners, opened The Skinners’ School in Tunbridge Wells in 1887.
 The School based its curriculum on the classics.
-The Company, as Trustee to the 1887 Endowment, owns the school site, and to this day members of the Skinners’ Company make up a significant proportion of the Governing Body.
+The Company, as Trustee to the 1887 Endowment, owns the school site, and to this day members of the Skinners’ Company make up a significant proportion of The Skinners' School Governing Body 2019-2020

 The Skinners’ School became a voluntary-aided grammar school under the 1944 Education Act.
 It adopted academy status in February 2014 without change to its standing as a leading grammar school or its admissions arrangements.
 The Skinners' School Foundation is the lead sponsor of The Skinners' Kent Academy which was established in 2009.

 Since original construction in 1887 further building has taken place: 1994 The Leopard Building houses Mathematics, Art, Design Technology and ICT; 2002 The Cecil Beeby Building provides specialist facilities for Modern Languages; 2003 Restoration of Byng Hall - acquired to provide facilities for Music and Drama - was given a Conservation Award from Tunbridge Wells Civic Society; 2008 The Thomson Theatre was incorporated into Byng Hall; 2012 The Sports Hall complex opened on the Main School site.
 An ambitious plan to replace the Old Gym with a new School Library, Sixth Form Centre and suite of classrooms is underway.